In this article, you will learn what is Air conditioning system with its working principle and classification or types of air conditioning systems.

 This continuous cyclic process of drawl, cooling, and recalculation of the cooled air keep the indoor space cool at the required lower temperature needed for comfort cooling or industrial cooling purpose.
 When you switch the air conditioner on, the thermostat control sends 120V of alternating current to the compressor and the fan motor.

-The compressor act as a pump compressing the refrigerant in gas form into the condenser coils.
-Located the back of the unit.
+This compressor acts as a pump compressing the refrigerant in gas form into the condenser coils.
+It is located at the back of the unit.
 Where the gas is condensed into a hot liquid.
 The condenser coils dissipate the heat as the liquid travels through them.

-Once the liquid refrigerant has passed through the condenser coils and the capillary tube where it undergoes expansion.
-The liquid refrigerant passes through the evaporator coils. it travels to the evaporator coils located near the front of the unit.
+The working of an air conditioning system is pretty straightforward.
+Once the liquid refrigerant has passed through the condenser coils and the capillary tube it undergoes expansion.
+The liquid refrigerant passes through the evaporator coils.
+It travels to the evaporator coils located near the front of the unit.

 As the refrigerant liquid enters these coils it expands into a gas which makes the coils cold.
 The gas flows through the coils to a suction line, attached to the compressor converts the gas back into a liquid and the cooling cycle continues.